Kinkelin/WordleCompetition/README.md

 This is the draft version of the repository for a Wordle AI Competition.
 AIs will try to become the optimal https://www.powerlanguage.co.uk/wordle/ wordle player.

 # Rules
-- In each round of wordle you try to guess a 5 letter long word
+- In each round of wordle you try to guess a random 5 letter word
+- Words are alway lowercase.
+Words only contain letters a-z and no letter can be present more than once in a word.
 - You have 6 guesses
 - After each guess you will receive information about which letters of your guess were correct
 - The goal is to collect as few points as possible.
 A round will gives points equal the number of guesses or 10 points if the word was not found within the 6 guesses.